 - Who will you turn to for help about being a parent?

-- If you were watching your life as a movie, who would you say are the people who help, hurt or hinder you when it comes to taking control of your AOD use?
+- If you were watching your life as a movie, who would you say are the people who help, hurt or hinder you when it comes to taking control of your alcohol and other drugs use?

 - What did these people say or do when you said you were having a baby?